Top 10 Best Irish Boxers Of All Time

 A photo of Irish boxer Kellie Harrington with her Paris and Tokyo Olympic gold medals

 Harrington is riding high after another Olympic gold medal this summer.
-She defended her title from Tokyo.
+She defended her title in Tokyo.
 The Dublin-born fighter also captured the gold medal at the 2018 World Championships in New Delhi.
 Following this decorated amateur pedigree, some believed that Kellie would look to capitalise on her fame.
 She could head into the professional ranks following the same route as her fellow countrywoman, Katie Taylor.

 However, she’s bowed out at the top of the sport and was quoted as saying she will return to her cleaning job at the hospital post-Olympics.
 This shows just how grounded she remains.
 Sometimes, the best Irish boxers aren’t the ones who have their names in the glitz and glamour of Madison Square Garden.